Tetra IDBS E-Workbook Connector

 Outputs

-The script should output a list of one or more valid Elasticsearch 6.4 queries.
-All queries in the list will be performed through TDP, and all hits corresponding to unique TDP fileId will be passed on to a later step.
+The script should output a list of one or more valid queries.
+All queries in the list will be performed through TDP, and all hits corresponding to unique TDP fileId

-An error will be thrown if:
+An error will be thrown if either of the following occurs:

-• any single query in the list fails – for example, a single malformed query will prevent you from proceeding
+- Any single query in the list fails.
+For example, a single malformed query will prevent you from proceeding.

-Transform Results (results)
+Transform Results (results

 The comments must have the following form:

-• To enable skip retrieve, use //@ts-skip-retrieve
+- To enable skip retrieve, use

 NOTE